captainkovalsky/blog-content/README.md

 # Consult/Estimator

-The simple web application for connect a customers whom want to know how much they should spent for the particular web site development.
+The simple web application connects the customers who want to know how much they should spend on the particular website development.

 Collection Requirements